Modern Slavery Statement 2024

 OUR SUPPLIERS AND DUE DILIGENCE

-Our distribution partner in the recorded music and physical supply chain is audited externally and UMG is provided with annual audit reports which review its business practices and control environment.
-With respect to Bravado, our larger retail partners generally have their own supply chain audit procedures and reports, which we are able to review.
-Where Bravado engages smaller suppliers, we endeavour to use suppliers that are SEDEX registered, which requests that they undergo annual third-party audits (SEDEX Members Ethical Trade Audit (SMETA)).
+Our procurement process involves initiatives to identify and mitigate the risk of modern slavery.
+All suppliers are expected to comply with the principles set out in the UMG Supplier Social Responsibility Policy (as well as ensuring compliance within their own supply chains) and are expected to evidence their adherence at least annually.
+Our larger retail partners generally have their own supply chain audit procedures and reports, which we are able to review.
+Where UMG engages smaller suppliers, we endeavour to use suppliers that are SEDEX registered, which requests that they undergo annual third-party audits (SEDEX Members Ethical Trade Audit (SMETA)), which are designed to help protect workers from unsafe conditions, overwork, discrimination, low pay, and forced labour.
 When Bravado engages a new supplier, we always request their most recent audit report and ask them to sign our Bravado Manufacturing Agreement, which requires the supplier to comply with all applicable labour laws for manufacturing operations.
 Bravado mandates that all critical manufacturing suppliers are up to date with social compliance audits and are timely in resolving any corrective actions and certification renewals.
 Bravado’s licensees are also contractually obliged to comply with our Supplier Social Responsibility Policy.
+In addition to adhering to the policy, Bravado mandates that all critical manufacturing suppliers are current with social compliance audits and are timely in resolving any corrective actions and certification renewals.

 RISK ASSESSMENT